 Recognizing this silent threat, Sepio’s solution uses physical layer data obtained from the physical layer of the network infrastructure to identify MAC’less devices.
 By alerting the security teams about such risky configurations, organizations can take proactive measures to secure their network infrastructure.

-- Physical Layer Visibility: By monitoring the physical layer of the network infrastructure, Sepio can detect MAC-less devices and alert security teams to potentially risky configurations.
+- Physical Layer Visibility: Sepio monitors the network’s physical layer to detect MAC-less devices.
+This helps alert security teams to risky configurations.
 This proactive approach enables organizations to take necessary measures to secure their networks.

-- Alerting Security Teams: Organizations can set up alerts to notify security personnel whenever an unmanaged ethernet switch is detected, allowing for rapid response to potential threats.
+- Alerting Security Teams: Organizations can configure alerts to notify security personnel when an unmanaged ethernet switch is detected.
+This enables a rapid response to potential threats.

 Closing the Security Gap of Unmanaged Switches